Enter your email address below and subscribe to our newsletter

 jasmine rice

-The Jasmine rice had a phenomenal aroma, which was different from the regular rice I had grown up eating.
+The Jasmine rice had a phenomenal aroma, unlike the regular rice I grew up eating.
 From that moment, I became convinced that Jasmine rice was superior to other types of rice.
+I’m sharing my top tips on enhancing the beautiful aroma of Jasmine rice.

-In this recipe, I’m sharing my top tips on enhancing the beautiful aroma of Jasmine rice.
-Did you know that Jasmine rice contains an aromatic compound called acetyl-pyrroline, which gives the rice its distinctive aroma?
+Jasmine rice contains an aromatic compound called acetyl-pyrroline, which gives the rice its distinctive aroma?
 Over-rinsing the rice can wash away some of these compounds.
 It is essential to rinse the rice only twice, gently swirling it around to remove excess dirt.
 Avoid rinsing the rice until the water runs clear.

 Instructions

+Depending on the main dish, you can add or omit salt when cooking your jasmine rice.
+If you are eating a saltier dish, cutting back on the salt in your rice can balance the flavors more harmoniously.
+Get your water to a boil.
+Add your rice, cover with a foil lid or your rice pot lid.
+After 12 minutes, turn off the heat and let your rice rest for 10 minutes.
+Make sure that the rice is still covered.
+The next step is to fluff up your rice.
 If you’re making 1 cup of rice, it will feed two to four people.
-Use 1 1/4 cup of water.
+Use 1 1/4 cups of water.
 Two cups of rice will serve six to eight people.
 In that case, 2 1/2 cups of water.
-Use a proper measurement cup to do this, using your coffee mug usually does not cut it.
-Remember mug sizes will vary.
+Use a proper measuring cup for this; using your coffee mug usually does not cut it.
+Remember, mug sizes will vary.

 What can you Serve with Jasmine Rice?